Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 <p>  <div style="text-align: justify"> <em> This blog post is based on the paper: Brandstetter, Johannes, Daniel Worrall, and Max Welling.
 "Message passing neural PDE solvers." arXiv preprint arXiv:2202.03376 (2022).  </em> </div> </p>

-## Why Deep Learning for physics simulations?
 <p>  <div style="text-align: justify"> Many problems in science and engineering (Fluid mechanics, plasticity, quantum mechanics, climate models, biological systems...) are described using Partial Differential Equations (PDE).
 Most PDEs described real world problems require numerical solutions.
 For large problems the numerical solutions are computationally expensive.
 Well established methods to solve PDEs are the Finite Difference Method (FDM), Finite Volume Method (FVM) and Finite Element Method (FEM).
 These methods require a fine spatial discretization of the computational domains and get very slow and inefficient.
 Many scientists have been trying to overcome these difficulties in classical numerical methods by leveraging Machine Learning (ML) methods.
 Recently a lot of efforts have been shifted towards Deep Learning (DL) and Graph Neural Networks (GNN).
-We will kick of this blog post by introducing the the general setting of PDE based numerical simulations followed by a brief introduction to  DL and GNNs and then focus on the solution of PDEs using DL and GNNs.
+We will kick of this blog post by introducing thegeneral setting of PDE based numerical simulations followed by a brief introduction to  DL and GNNs and then focus on the solution of PDEs using DL and GNNs.
 If you are familiar with PDEs and/or GNNs you can skip the next two sections and proceed with the exciting part (I would argue that going back to some basics from time to time is also exciting).  </div> </p>

+## Numerical simulation of PDEs
 Many problems in physics and engineering can be described using PDEs.
 For an arbitrary problem the PDE can be written as

 {:refdef: style="text-align: center;"}